Tabula Rasa (Clean Slate)

 A Fresh Beginning

 The board reviewed these first documents and with their incredible ideas, insights, and occasionally brutal feedback helped establish a solid foundation from which the Global Meteorite Association could grow and become a member-focused organization.
+The organization was then incorporated as a 501(c)6 on January 7, 2020.
 These documents also establish our culture to guide the future of the organization beyond any one person’s vision.
-In the spirit of the Board’s Golden Rule, the GMA member #A0001 is forever blocked to signify that no member is any more important than any other member.
+In the spirit of the Board’s Golden Rule, the GMA member #G0001 is forever blocked to signify that no member is any more important than any other member.

 GMA’s First Board of Directors: